 The concept comes from the employer’s duty to provide room and board while the seaman is serving on a ship.
 Maintenance includes a recovering seamen’s normal household living expenses like rent or mortgage, property taxes, homeowner’s insurance, and food.
 It does not include things that are not considered “households” expenses such as car payments or the internet.
 It is essentially a daily living allowance that is paid to the seaman while he is recovering.

 Cure refers to the medical expenses resulting from the injury (or illness).
 In most cases, a seaman’s employer is obligated to pay all reasonable and necessary medical expenses associated with a seaman’s injury (or illness).

 A seaman’s right to cure continues until he has reached “maximum medical improvement.”
 Whether a seaman has reached “maximum medical improvement” and is no longer entitled to “cure” payments or not, is an issue that is frequently hotly debated in maritime cases.

 Recovering under the Jones Act is complicated.
-Which is why, if you believe you have a claim, you should consult with experienced maritime counsel.
+This is why, if you believe you have a claim, you should consult with experienced maritime counsel.

 Maritime Attorneys In Louisiana

 If you are a maritime employee who has been injured, contact us.
-We are experienced maritime injury attorneys.
+We are experienced, maritime injury attorneys.
 We service many of the parishes in and around Baton Rouge, and we offer free consultations.
-Contact us ToDay or call (225) 200-0000.
+Contact us ToDay or call (225) 465-1232.